Walmart hires off-duty officers ahead of El Paso reopening

-Walmart plans Thursday to reopen the store where the attack happened and amid ongoing lawsuits over safety.
+The retail giant reopened the store where the attack happened Thursday amid ongoing lawsuits over safety.
 Walmart didn’t have a guard in the store the day of the mass shooting.

-The reopening will happen unceremoniously, Walmart spokeswoman Delia Garcia said, and will follow a brief meeting with employees.
-She declined comment on security measures.
+About 50 shoppers lined up early to enter the renovated location, and they streamed past dozens of sheriff’s deputies, security guards and store employees once the doors opened.
+Workers greeted the shoppers with cheers of “Welcome back to Walmart!”

-“There was a time that Walmart hired off-duty officers and for some time prior (to) August 3rd that ceased,” said El Paso police spokesman Enrique Carrillo, in an email.
+“There was a time that Walmart hired off-duty officers and for some time prior (to) August 3rd that ceased,” El Paso police spokesman Enrique Carrillo said in an email.
 He declined to provide more details.

-When El Paso Police Chief Greg Allen first revealed the phasing out of officers in a city council meeting, council members discussed possibly mandating that off-duty officers be hired at large stores.
-The idea hadn’t been implemented.
+When Police Chief Greg Allen first revealed the phasing out of officers during a City Council meeting, council members discussed possibly requiring that off-duty officers be hired at large stores, though the idea hasn’t been implemented.

-Instead, Walmart quietly started hiring off-duty officers at their stores across the city, from Supercenters to “neighborhood markets,” the retail giants smaller grocery stores.
+Instead, Walmart quietly started hiring off-duty officers at their stores throughout the city, from its sprawling Supercenters to its smaller neighborhood grocery stores.

 “We’re covering Walmarts, we’re also covering Sam’s (Club),” said El Paso police union president Ron Martin.
 “Even the neighborhood Walmarts are being covered.
 Some of them are being covered by sheriff’s deputies, some of them are being covered by our guys.
 I mean, I have seen some constables working it.”